xpack-dev-tools/ninja-build-xpack/README-BUILD.md

-# How to build the xPack Ninja Build
+# How to build the xPack Ninja Build binaries

 ## Introduction